Shake Shack IPO is hot but can it match Chipotle?

 Shake Shack, founded by New York restaurateur Daniel Meyer in 2001, waited five years to open its second restaurant.

-The company has said it plans to open 10 U.S., company-operated restaurants each year and could eventually grow to at least 450 locations.
+In filings, it said it planned to open 10 U.S., company-operated restaurants each year and that it could eventually grow to at least 450 locations.

 When Chipotle went public in 2006, it had almost 500 U.S. restaurants.
 The chain is known for its simple, customizable food made from antibiotic-free meats and fresh produce.

 Investors love Chipotle's rapid growth.
-The company, which had about 1,700 U.S. restaurants, is known for cranking out ever-higher unit sales without increasing costs.
+The company had roughly 1,700 U.S. restaurants at last count and is known for cranking out ever-higher unit sales without increasing costs.

-While Shake Shack has been slower to add restaurants, its domestic average annual sales of $5 million per location for 2013 were about double Chipotle's.
+While Shake Shack has been slower to add restaurants, its domestic average annual sales of $5 million per location for 2013 were about double Chipotle's current level of more than $2.4 million.

-(Additional reporting by Anil D'Silva in Bengaluru; Editing by Lisa Von Ahn and Ted Kerr)
+Shake Shack's Manhattan shops brought in an average of $7.4 million, while those outside the city generated about $3.8 million.

+Since the vast majority of future Shacks will be outside Manhattan, the company forecast average unit revenue in the $2.8 to $3.2 million range.
+(Reporting by Lisa Baertlein in Los Angeles; Editing by Lisa Von Ahn)